wavefrontHQ/wavefront-cli/README.md

 ### The Install Command

-The most common use for the Wavefront CLI is installing the Wavefront proxy and/or Telegraf.
+The most common use for the Wavefront Integration CLI is installing the Wavefront proxy and/or Telegraf.
 The `install` command accepts multiple options each of which accepts arguments.
 If a required argument is not passed to an option, the CLI prompts you for missing input.
 If all required arguments are passed, the CLI does not prompt for input.